Dealing with disappointment is a fact of life.

 The real key is to pay attention to your reaction to the event

 What are you concentrating on; the disappointment or figuring out a solution to the problem?
 This may seem like a really simple thing but by doing this you’ll see a huge difference in your confidence levels.
+You'll be able to see opportunities in disappointments instead of feeling like you should give up.
 You’ll also have an increased sense of satisfaction with your life.
 And, the real beauty of this is it’s entirely your choice as to what you choose to focus on.

 Want to have a visual reminder of this strategy?